david-hernandez/drupal8-oop/2-Visibility-and-scope/README.md

 Animal::setSpecies('Cat');
 ```

 The same is true for this method.
-We can access the method directly, without an object, and tell it to do work.
+We can access the method without an object and tell it to do work.
 In this
-case, we can also feed it a value, `Cat`, and assume it will do something with it.
+case we can also feed it a value, `Cat`, and assume it will do something with it.

 #### So why is this a bad example?